Summer is quickly going by, and August, the month that celebrates both World Breastfeeding Week and National Breastfeeding Month, is here!

 The first week of National Breastfeeding Month is World Breastfeeding Week (WBW).
 This global campaign has been coordinated and hosted by the World Alliance for Breastfeeding Action (WABA) since 1992.
 The WBW 2021 theme, Protect Breastfeeding: A Shared Responsibility, continues the focus on the Sustainable Development Goals (SDGs).
-Organizations in countries around the world pledge to participate in #WBW20201 with activities – both virtual and physical – to remind us of the importance of breast/chestfeeding for infants and their families.
+Organizations in countries around the world pledge to participate in #WBW2021 with activities – both virtual and in-person – to remind us of the importance of breast/chestfeeding for infants and their families.
 It also is central to the vision of Breastfeeding Family Friendly Communities.
 From governments and healthcare providers to businesses and educational systems and more, we all share the responsibility to ensure a welcome for breast/chestfeeding families in every aspect of community life so that families are supported to meet their infant feeding goals.

 National Breastfeeding Month continues the advocacy and outreach campaign in the U.S. for the entire month.
 The U.S. Breastfeeding Committee has been hosting National Breastfeeding Month each year since it was declared in 2011.
 This year’s theme, Every Step of the Way, is especially exciting for Breastfeeding Family Friendly Communities (BFFC), because it speaks to the vision and mission of BFFC to bring together the entire community – all the places where families connect to work and shop and eat and play – to support families to meet their infant feeding goals.
 During Weeks Two, Three, and Four, the focus is on the inequities in breast/chestfeeding resources, education, and support for black and brown families.